The Return of Depression Economics and the Crisis of 2008

-The first edition included an economic analysis of the Asian Financial Crisis and the Latin American debt crisis.
-The central concept of the book, as noted in the book's title, was a direct rejection of the public consensus that "the central problem of depression prevention has been solved", as stated by Robert Luca in his presidential address to the American Economic Association.
+The first edition included an economic analysis of the 1997 Asian financial crisis and the Latin American debt crisis.
+The central concept of the book, as noted in the book's title, was a direct rejection of the public consensus that "the central problem of depression prevention has been solved", as stated by Robert Lucas in his presidential address to the American Economic Association.

-Following the shock of the Global Financial Crisis (GFC) from 2007-2009, Krugman published an updated version of his book including an analysis of the recent GFC in his second edition The Return of Depression Economics and the Crisis of 2008.
+Following the shock of the 2008 financial crisis, Krugman published an updated version of his book including an analysis of the recent GFC in his second edition The Return of Depression Economics and the Crisis of 2008.
 In response to the GFC, Krugman expressed his dissatisfaction with modern macroeconomic policy in the New York Times article How Did Economists Get It So Wrong?, highlighting what he considered the failure of neoclassical economics (i.e., Robert Lucas and Eugene Fama's efficient market hypothesis).
 A similar sentiment is echoed in Depression Economics and the Crisis of 2008.